brandlewco/blumberg-law/content/pages/blog/preparing-for-your-child-custody-case.md

 media:
   type: ImageBlock
   url: /images/preparing-for-child-custody-case.jpg
-  altText: altText of the image
+  altText: Preparing for Your Child Custody Case
   caption: Caption of the image
   elementId: ''
 ---